lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ### Adding pauses and rotations

-We're getting close now, but it's not quite there.
+Our spinner is getting close, but it's not quite there yet.

 The stroke should appear to continuously chase itself without ever catching up.
 Currently the "head" of the stroke appears to move backwards.
 We don't want that.
 Our `<svg>` animation is fine but we need to improve the `<circle>` keyframes with some pauses and rotation transforms.